- heat your home with 80% to 90% less wood

 - exhaust is nearly pure steam and CO2 (a little smoke at the beginning)

 - the heat from one fire can last for days

-you can build one in a day and half
+- you can build one in a day or two

 This could be the cleanest and most sustainable way to heat a conventional home.
 Some people have reported that they heat their home with nothing more than the dead branches that fall off the trees in their yard.
 And they burn so clean, that a lot of sneaky people are using them illegally, in cities, without detection.